 Like civilians, military families can benefit from support to keep track of money coming in and going out.
 A recent study by the National Foundation for Credit Counseling (NFCC) showed nearly 70-percent of active service members say they could really benefit from solid advice and clear answers to common financial questions.

-About half of veterans (49%) wish they had more information about financial resources specifically for veterans, and a similar amount (50%) feel there are not enough financial resources available specifically for veterans.
+According to an NFCC survey, about half of veterans (49%) wish they had more information about financial resources specifically for veterans, and a similar amount (50%) feel there are not enough financial resources available specifically for veterans.

 When considering questions about their financial futures, veterans may ponder: